hertz30/hertz30.github.io/Audio-Samples.md

 # Dynamic Compositions Instructions
 Many of my compositions have been broken down by individual instrument tracks to support maximum interactivity in-game.
 I've made a custom audio player for you to hear them as intended.
 Take a listen!

-Press play on an individual audio element to solo it.
+Audio elements can be played individually.
 You can mute or adjust the volume of individual audio elements if you'd like to hear the composition mixed differently.

 Click the "Play \_\_\_ Composition" button to play all tracks for the given composition.